Compressed Indexes for Fast Search of Semantic Data: Related work

-{\hexastore}~\cite{Hexastore} and {\rdfx}~\cite{RDF3x,RDF3xjournal} are among the most notable examples of exhaustive application of the above approach.
-They both build and materializes six indexes, one for each possible permutation of the three RDF components. {\rdfx} introduces also additional indexes over count-aggregated variants for all three two-dimensional and all three one-dimensional projections.
+{\hexastore}~\cite{Hexastore} and {\rdfx}~\cite{RDF3x,RDF3xjournal} follow this exhaustive indexing strategy.
+They both build and materialize six indexes, one for each possible permutation of the three RDF components. {\rdfx} introduces also additional indexes over count-aggregated variants for all three two-dimensional and all three one-dimensional projections.
 The great flexibility of these solutions at querying time is paid with a very large space occupancy.
 To partially address this issue, inspired by compression methods for inverted lists in text retrieval systems, {\rdfx} exploits {\vbyte} to encode the delta gaps computed from the increasingly ordered sequences of integers stored in the clustered B+ trees used for the indexes.
+The advantage of such organization is that any selection pattern with wildcards possibly occurring in one or two components among the subject, predicate, or object can be efficiently processed on the most suitable index, e.g., the one where the matching triples are stored contiguously in memory.
+Moreover, also joins for processing structural SPARQL queries are efficiently supported by fast triple selection over two indexes.
+However, the clear disadvantage is the additional space occupancy and overhead to store and manage the redundant information.

-A completely different approach relies on representing the triples in memory with bitmaps~\cite{BitMat,TripleBit}. {\bitmat}~\cite{BitMat} encodes the RDF data with a 3D bit-cube, where the three dimensions correspond to S, P and O, respectively. {\triplebit}~\cite{TripleBit} is a recent RDF store that codes triples with a bit matrix.
+A completely different approach relies on representing the triples in memory with bitmaps~\cite{BitMat,TripleBit}. {\bitmat}~\cite{BitMat} encodes the RDF data with a 3D bit-cube, where the three dimensions correspond to S, P and O, respectively. {\triplebit}~\cite{TripleBit} encodes triples with a bit-matrix.
 In this matrix each column represents a distinct triple where only two bits are set to 1 in correspondence of the rows associated with the subject and the object of the triple.
 Symmetrically, each row corresponds to a distinct entity value occurring as subject or object in the triples uniquely identified by the bits set to 1 in the row.
 Since the resulting bit matrix is very sparse it is compressed at the column level by simply coding the position of the two rows corresponding to the bits set, i.e., the identifiers of the subject and object of the associated triple.
-The experimental assessment discussed in the paper shows that {\triplebit} outperforms {\rdfx} and {\bitmat} by up to $2 \div 4$ orders of magnitude on large RDF datasets.
+The experimental assessment discussed in the paper shows that {\triplebit} outperforms {\rdfx} and {\bitmat} by up to 2 -- 4 orders of magnitude on large RDF datasets.
+Some work also investigated the impact of graph processing units (GPUs) to process binary matrices~\cite{sankar2014efficient}.
 Nevertheless, the space occupancy and scalability of such techniques is not very good.